 Calculate liabilities

-Understanding all financial obligations, including debts and taxes, is crucial for a smooth transition to the next generation.
-Assessing liabilities helps reveal financial pressures that may impact the next generation’s ability to manage the farm and their responsibility.
+Understanding all financial obligations, including outstanding debts and taxes, is critical when planning for the next generation.
+Identifying liabilities early highlights potential financial pressures and clarifies responsibilities.

 Crafting a Shared Vision for the Future

-Documenting the plan increases the success rate of a succession plan.
+Documenting the agreed plan increases the likelihood of a successful transition.

 Discuss family expectations